tuquet/navigo/docs/blocks/slice-variable.md

 - **Start index** <br>
 	The zero-based index at which to begin extraction.
-	If the start index is negative, Automa begins the extraction from the end of the value.
+	If the start index is negative, Navigo begins the extraction from the end of the value.

 - **End index** <br>
 	The index of the first element to exclude.